Hollywood film star Julia Roberts turns 50 on October 28. To celebrate her birthday, we're highlighting some of her work, both past and upcoming.

-Julia Roberts became a star at age 23 with her romantic comedy Pretty Woman, about Vivian Ward, a beautiful prostitute who finds happily ever after with a wealthy businessman played by '80s Casanova Richard Gere.
-Though it's been criticized for romanticizing prostitution, the story is in effect a fairy tale, with the gorgeous yet down-to-earth Vivian swept off her feet into a world of wealth and culture.
+Julia Roberts became a star at 23 with her romantic comedy Pretty Woman, about Vivian Ward, a beautiful prostitute who finds happily ever after with a wealthy businessman played by 1980s Casanova Richard Gere.
+Although it's been criticized for romanticizing prostitution, the story is in effect a fairy tale, with the gorgeous yet down-to-earth Vivian swept off her feet into a world of wealth and culture.

-At age 32, Roberts played an American movie star who meets and enchants unsuccessful bookstore owner Hugh Grant in Notting Hill, an adorable neighborhood within the city of London.
-If you love romantic comedies set in England with dry British humor and a zany group of side characters (think Bridget Jones's Diary) you'll devour Notting Hill.
+At 32, Roberts played an American movie star who meets and enchants unsuccessful bookstore owner Hugh Grant in Notting Hill, an adorable neighborhood in London.
+If you love romantic comedies set in England with dry British humor and a zany group of side characters (think Bridget Jones's Diary), you'll devour Notting Hill.

-As an art librarian, my favorite Roberts film is Mona Lisa Smile which she starred in at age 36, playing art history professor Katherine Ann Watson who gets a job teaching at Wellesley, a conservative women's college in Massachusetts.
-The story is set in 1953 and the forward-thinking Watson strives to teach the college women that there's more to life than marriage by exposing them to the freedom of Modern Art.
+As an art librarian, my favorite Roberts film is Mona Lisa Smile, which she starred in at 36, playing art history professor Katherine Ann Watson, who gets a job teaching at Wellesley, a conservative women's college in Massachusetts.
+The story is set in 1953 and the forward-thinking Watson strives to teach the college women that there's more to life than marriage by exposing them to the freedom of modern art.
 She struggles with conservativism among the students (especially stubborn and outspoken Betty Warren played by Kirsten Dunst) and within the college, which objects to her unorthodox teaching methods.
-Ultimately her dedication to independence earns her the loyalty of the students, though it compels her to make both professional and personal sacrifices.
+Ultimately her dedication to independence earns her the loyalty of the students, although it compels her to make both professional and personal sacrifices.

 Eat Pray Love is the 2010 film adaptation of Elizabeth Gilbert's memoir.
-Then 43-year-old Julia Roberts played Gilbert, who after a divorce sets off on an international quest for meaning.
+Then 43, Roberts plays Gilbert, who after a divorce sets off on an international quest for meaning.
 Gilbert discovers culinary pleasure and companionship in Italy, spiritual discipline in an ashram (similar to a monastery) in India, and finally inner peace and new love in Indonesia.
-Though Roberts as Gilbert comes off as self-absorbed, the splendid filming locations make the movie a visual feast.
-From New York, to Rome and Naples, to Delhi and Bali, it's fun to explore these exotic locales on screen.
+Although Roberts as Gilbert comes off as self-absorbed, the splendid filming locations make the movie a visual feast.
+From New York to Rome and Naples to Delhi and Bali, it's fun to explore these exotic locales on screen.